 The question is “what can we do to improve the situation?”

 There are some obvious things we can do.
-Firstly, we can help our Teams understand that these drivers exist and create problems for ourselves.
-Sometimes a simple discussion based on raising awareness will help.
-This is true of both the above individual as well as management factors which lead to over committing.
+Firstly, we can help our Teams understand that these drivers exist and that we often create problems for ourselves.
+Sometimes a simple discussion raising awareness will help.
+This is true of both the above individual and environmental factors which lead to over committing.
 For example:

 We also might try a more “culture oriented” approach.
 For example, we could adopt a mantra like “under-commit and over-deliver”.
 We would set the cultural expectation that it is OK to under-commit so long as we meet the resultant expectation.
 Some Management will worry than this will mean that Teams will slack off.
 The data above shows that we do not have this problem in reality.
 And wouldn’t you love to be in the room when a Team reports to the customer saying “we were able to complete the committed items and, since we had spare capacity, we also delivered this high priority item you were wanting.”
 BTW: I have actually seen this happen.